Where innovation and interdisciplinary research converge to tackle pressing global challenges

 Explorers at UNCG provides multiple opportunities for students to engage in STEM through hands-on summer camps and immersive learning experiences.
 These programs allow students to participate in real-world scientific applications, work with professionals, and gain valuable STEM exposure.

-For Summer 2025, we are excited to offer a two-week collaborative experience with UNCG, NC A&T, STEPS, and Draelos Science Scholars.
+For Summer 2026, we are excited to offer a collaborative experience with UNCG, NC A&T, and STEPS.
 This immersive experience provides students with an explorative approach to STEM through different scientific disciplines.

 🌱 Gain hands-on laboratory experience in agricultural and environmental science.